fredderf204/ARMTemplates/README.md

 *webapp_localgit* - Deploy an Azure Web App with local Git SCM integration

-*trafficmanager_2webapp* - Deploy 2 Azure Web Apps in different regions with a Traffic Manager Profile using weighted traffic Routing Method
+*webapp_localgit_slot* - Deploy an Azure Web App with local Git SCM integration to a deployment slot for staged deployments

 ## Installation
 To deploy these ARM templates, you will need to have either Azure PowerShell or the Azure Xplat CLI installed.
 Please see links below;